hku-systems/events/index.md

 ---
-layout: page
-title: "HKU Systems Group Events"
+title: HKU Systems Group Events
 ---

 # HKU Systems Group Events

 Welcome to the events page of the HKU Systems Group.
-Here you can find information about past and upcoming events, seminars, and workshops.

 ## Seminars